-Here at Newcastle University, short-term, interest-free, emergency loans can only be provided once per academic year.
-However, we do not usually offer support to students prior to being registered.
+At Newcastle University, short-term, interest-free, emergency loans can only be provided once per academic year.
+However, we do not usually offer support to students prior to them registering.

 - Make an emergency budget

 As a new student, it’s likely you’re quite new to budgeting.
-If you find you’re going to be at university for a short time without financial support, it’s best to budget what money you do have.
+If you find you’re going to be at university for a short time without financial support, it’s best to set a budget for the money you do have.

 A good place to start is to make a list of all the important payments you need to make, such as food, rent and bills.

-- Ask for help from friends or relatives
+- Ask for help from relatives or friends

-The gap between starting university and receiving your loan should only be small, and many students rely on financial support from relatives - particularly students in their first year who are just finding their feet.
+The gap between starting university and receiving your loan should only be small.
+If you're in a position to, you could ask family or friends to help support you if you don't receive your loan in time.
+Many students rely on financial support from relatives, particularly students in their first year who are just finding their feet.

 For further advice and support contact our team at email@example.com.